informalsystems/hermes/guide/src/tutorial_relay_two_paths.md

 # Bidirectional Relaying

-At the moment, Hermes only relays packets in one direction between the two chains.
+At the moment, one Hermes instance relays packets over a single channel.
-To relay packets in both direction, one needs to spawn two instances of Hermes.
+To relay packets over multiple channels, one needs to spawn multiple instances.

-> Due to a current limitation, both instances need their own configuration file and their own `data` folder.
-The steps below describe the process for setting things up properly.
+> Due to a current limitation, an instance needs its own configuration file and its own `data` folder.
+The steps below describe the process for setting things up properly for two hermes instances.

 1. From the `ibc-rs` repository folder run the following script with the parameters below to start the chains (`ibc-0` and `ibc-1`):